TForest-UwU/Switchy/README.md

 Should you have the need to write a custom command to the bot you can use write() for it <br/>
 `[Name of instance].write(handle, cmd)` for press this would be `Bot1.write(0x16, 570100)` <br/>

-I should note however that the handle in this example is most likely wrong as it is being decoded by the script and not always the same <br/>

 ## EXAMPLES
 This is an example where you input a MAC adress and it activates the bot
 ```